 | Total (250 kg avg) | ₱7,000 | ₱8,000 | ₱9,000 |

-A ₱200/sack difference in feed price translates to roughly ₱1,000 per head in total cost.
-When choosing between brands, weigh price against actual FCR performance — a cheaper feed with worse FCR can cost more in the end.
+A ₱200/sack difference in feed price adds up to roughly ₱1,000 per head.
+But don't just chase the cheapest sack.
+A cheaper feed with worse FCR can cost more in the end.
+Tried and tested na yan -- track your actual gains before switching brands.

 For a detailed comparison of commercial feeds vs locally mixed rations, see The Real Cost of Pig Feed in the Philippines.